[Adopted at the MOGP Annual Convention on August 18, 2018. Amended at the MOGP Annual Convention on July 6, 2024.]

 2i.
 During a 10 year transition to a diet with less meat, establish a campaign to reduce over-consumption of meat, using education about the health and environmental hazards involved in the production and consumption of non-organic and industrialized meats, and to teach consumers how to prepare healthy alternative plant-based dishes in place of meat-centered diets, and to proclaim official meatless days of the week.

 2j.
-Reduce meat consumption in state-run eating facilities, public schools (including institutions of higher learning) and all other schools and facilities receiving state funding.
+Reduce meat consumption in state-run eating facilities, public schools (including institutions of higher learning) and all other schools and facilities receiving state funding by the following policies:

 2k.
 Guarantee income and quality of life at least as high as currently earned (or a living wage, whichever is more) to all those who currently earn income working in agriculture (including meat-related industries).